 spends billions on sex offender legislation that have done nothing to address prevention.
 Prevention and education

-to illustrate how the laws affect the individual sex offender.
-One thing I hope you find striking is the freedom I had
+illustrate how the laws affect the individual sex offender.
+One thing I hope you find striking is the freedom I had whether

-whether or not to re-offend regardless of the law.
-Hopefully this illustration will lead you to question the efficacy of our
+or not to re-offend regardless of the law.
+Hopefully this illustration will lead you to question the efficacy of our current

-current laws.
+laws.
 The second half of this book addresses these concerns from an intellectual standpoint.
-Is there truly a
+Is there truly a way to

-way to prevent sex crimes?
-Do these laws impact criminal sexual behavior, or are we merely blowing more air than an
+prevent sex crimes?
+Do these laws impact criminal sexual behavior, or are we merely blowing more air than an aerosol

-aerosol can?
+can?
 Are these laws causing “more harm than good?”
-In order for us to find these answers, we must address
+In order for us to find these answers, we must address the issue